 - Oral and maxillofacial surgeons operate on the mouth and jaws.

-- Pediatric dentists treat children.
+- Pediatric dentists treat children and special-need patients.

 - Prosthodontists replace missing teeth with dentures and bridges.

-- Endodontists perform root canal therapy.
+- Endodontists perform root canals.

 - Public health dentists promote good dental health within communities.